 Regular maintenance of your carpet extractor is crucial for its longevity and efficiency:

-• Clean the Machine: After each use, empty and clean the tanks, filters, and nozzles to prevent residue buildup.
+- Clean After Each Use: Empty and clean tanks, filters, and solution lines to prevent residue buildup.

 Remember, proper care and maintenance extend the extractor’s lifespan and guarantee excellent cleaning results for your interior surfaces.
 Cheers to cleaner, fresher car interiors!